Giulo25/Single-price-grid-component/README.md

 ## Acknowledgments

-For the price sectione put the price inside a span inside a div, then make the div a flex container and use align-item:center to align vertically "per month" to the price.
+For the price section put the price inside a span inside a div, then make the div a flex container and use align-item:center to align vertically "per month" to the price.
+In this way, you can style the price and the text separately.